-Emily Dickinson, the mistress of compressed reflection, advances her belief in the probable darkness that follows death when she write on the subject of the immortality of poetry.
+Emily Dickinson, the mistress of compressed reflection, advances her belief in the probable darkness that follows death when she writes on the subject of the immortality of poetry.
 As with much of her work through her harbored life, there was a preoccupation with the concept that sheer nothingness awaited each of us.
 There was no "passing over", there was no seat next to God despite sermons and summons to behave righteously, there was no ethereal vantage point to see what writings were still read, which had been scrapped, which we rediscovered.
 Death was not a "state" one lapsed into as if it might be something one might come out of again; it was entirely non-being, bereft of potential.
 The fate of a poet's work, in popular regard and currency, were to be unknown once the lights went out.
 She doubtless refers to her own work with these lines:

 The Poets light but Lamps—